-Whether you have a scuba wardrobe or a whole scuba gear storage locker, read on to learn how to store your dive gear, how to store scuba regulators, what a good scuba storage system should be prioritising, and to see some real life examples of scuba gear storage ideas from the Girls that Scuba community!
+Whether you have a scuba wardrobe or a whole scuba gear storage locker, read on.
+We’ll teach you how to store your dive gear and how to store scuba regulators.
+There are also some real life examples of scuba gear storage ideas from the Girls that Scuba community!

 What should good scuba equipment storage achieve?

 As your bank balance probably knows, investing in great scuba equipment isn’t cheap.
 As well as getting your gear regularly serviced, storing your equipment effectively is one of the best things you can do to ensure your dive gear lasts as long as possible.
 So what does “good” scuba gear storage look like?
 There are a few things you should be trying to achieve in order to protect your scuba equipment.

 Keep it Dry

 Firstly, when it’s not in the water we want our gear to be as dry as possible.
 If you allow too much humidity in your storage environment this can degrade your gear over time.
 Excessively moist or humid environments can encourage mildew or mould to develop on your equipment.
 This can also lead to seals and hoses deteriorating.

 For this reason, indoor storage areas can be preferable to outdoors.
 Think indoor cupboard vs outdoor shed, or a spare room in the house vs a basement or garage.
 That’s not to say that basements or garages are unsuitable storage spots, though.